Motomiya, Fukushima: Agriculture

 In 2002, rice paddies produced superior quality rice (Koshi hikari type) worth 1.6 billion yen.

 The former Wagisawa Village was a pure farming village.
 Even at present, agriculture is very active.
 The former Motomiya Town still is heavily invested in the cultivation of rice, fruits and produce and poultry.
 In the former Shirasawa Village, sericulture is still active.
-Of these, the sericulture industry's equipment has been designated as National (treasures???) (国の有形記念物).
+Of these, the sericulture industry's equipment has been designated a National Treasure (国の有形記念物).